 Masters Conference | President

 Robert Childress is the founder of the Masters' Conference.
-He has held senior positions with several crucial technology corporations, including LexisNexis, Thomson & Thomson, Elsevier Science, Women in Ediscovery, ACEDS, McGraw-Hill, Shepards, Wave Software, The Lawyer Charity Challenge and most currently The Master's Conference.
+He has held senior positions with several crucial technology corporations, including LexisNexis, Thomson & Thomson, Elsevier Science, Women in Ediscovery, McGraw-Hill, Shepards, and Wave Software, The Lawyer Charity Challenge and most currently The Master's Conference.
 While at LexisNexis, Childress managed product design and software sales for legal management software products for their government and legal markets.
 As the president of Wave Software, Childress was the catalyst for the tremendous growth of the company, developing it into one of the leading legal technology companies in the industry.
-During his tenure, Childress was been awarded numerous government contracts from clients such as the FBI, CIA, White House, and Homeland Security.
 He counts the 2004/2005 National Register Who's Who in Executives and Professionals and the 2005 Small Businessman of the Year among his awards.
-He also received an ACEDS Leader Award in 2018 and 2019.
 Currently, Childress resides in Florida with his children.

 Winston & Strawn | Managing Director, eDiscovery & Information Governance/Practice & Client Services, CEDS

 Scott M. Cohen is the Managing Director of E-Discovery & Information Governance for Winston & Strawn LLP.
-Mr. Cohen oversees all aspects of the Firm's litigation technology, practice & client services, electronic discovery operations and document review centers.
+He oversees all aspects of the Firm's litigation technology, practice and client services, electronic discovery operations and document review.
 Throughout his career, Mr. Cohen has worked in a consultative capacity with law firms and corporate legal departments enabling them to effectively leverage technology in all legal practice areas.
-With a focus on electronic discovery, complex data analytics, and litigation readiness, Mr. Cohen advises firm lawyers and clients on a wide range of topics relating to discovery in complex litigation.
-Mr. Cohen is a frequent writer and speaker on a variety of subjects ranging from electronic discovery best practices and legal cost control to leadership development, performance management and staff mentoring in legal organizations.
-Prior to joining Winston & Strawn, Mr. Cohen was the Practice Support Director for Proskauer Rose where he was responsible for the development and operation of the firm’s practice support department.
-Mr. Cohen also served as the Director of Information Technology for MetLife where he was responsible for providing general technology and litigation support services to the corporation's large and geographically dispersed legal, records and internal audit departments.
+With a focus on electronic discovery, complex data analytics, and litigation readiness, he advises lawyers and clients on a range of topics relating to discovery.
+He is a frequent writer and speaker on subjects ranging from electronic discovery best practices and legal cost control to leadership development, performance management and staff mentoring.
+Prior to joining Winston & Strawn, Mr. Cohen was the Practice Support Director for Proskauer Rose, and he served as the Director of Information Technology for MetLife.
 He is CEDS certified.

 Kenya Parrish-Dixon is a CEDS certified attorney and formerly the Director of White House Information Governance for the Executive Office of the President.
-She oversaw the e-Discovery and FOIA Unit, Digital Forensics Unit, Digital Forensics Lab, Records Management Unit and Information Assurance.
+She oversaw the e-Discovery and FOIA Unit, Digital Forensics Unit, Digital Forensics Lab, Records Management Unit, and Information Assurance.
 Kenya rebuilt the digital forensics lab and modernized its capabilities.
 Currently, she is the General Counsel and Director of Information Governance at TechCentrics, Inc. a consulting company charged with the cyber and information governance responsibilities the for the Republican presidential campaign.
-Until 2018, Kenya was a supervisory attorney and the Assistant Director of the Bureau of Consumer Protection’s Department of Litigation Technology & Analysis at the Federal Trade Commission.
-While at the FTC, she led the team that overhauled the FTC’s Litigation Support department and migrated all litigation data into a FedRamp approved cloud environment.
-She worked with third party auditors and the vendor to help them obtain FedRamp Cloud authorization in seven months.
-Prior to entering the e-Discovery & technology fields, Kenya practiced law as a litigator for Epstein Becker & Green and McDermott Will & Emery.
-After leaving firm practice, Kenya worked at Lockheed Martin, supporting the Department of Justice.
-She later joined the Federal Deposit Insurance Corporation to participate in rolling out the first end-to-end Information Governance program in the Federal government.
-Kenya is barred in the District of Columbia, holds the NARA Certificate of Federal Records Management and became CEDS certified in 2012.
-Kenya received her law degree from The College of William & Mary, in Williamsburg, Va.
+Previously, Kenya was a supervisory attorney and Assistant Director of the Bureau of Consumer Protection’s Department of Litigation Technology & Analysis at the Federal Trade Commission, and she practiced as a litigator for Epstein Becker & Green and McDermott Will & Emery.
+She also worked at Lockheed Martin, supporting the Department of Justice and later joined the Federal Deposit Insurance Corporation to participate in rolling out the first end-to-end Information Governance program in the Federal government.
+A graduate of The College of William & Mary Law School, Kenya is admitted in the District of Columbia, she holds the NARA Certificate of Federal Records Management, and she became CEDS certified in 2012.

 University of Waterloo, Ontario| Research Professor and Director of Women in Computer Science, School of Computer Science, CEDS

 Maura R. Grossman, J.D., Ph.D., is a CEDS certified attorney and a Research Professor and Director of Women in Computer Science at the University of Waterloo, as well as an Adjunct Professor at Osgoode Hall Law School.
-She is CEDS certified and also is Principal at Maura Grossman Law, an eDiscovery law and consulting firm in Buffalo, New York.
-Previously, Maura was Of Counsel at Wachtell, Lipton, Rosen & Katz, where, for 17 years, she advised the firm’s lawyers and clients on legal, technical, and strategic issues involving eDiscovery and information governance, both domestically and abroad.
-Maura’s scholarly work on TAR, most notably, Technology-Assisted Review in E-Discovery Can Be More Effective and More Efficient Than Exhaustive Manual Review, published in the Richmond Journal of Law and Technology in 2011, has been widely cited in the case law, both in the U.S. and elsewhere.
-Her longstanding contributions to eDiscovery technology and process were featured in the February 2016 issue of The American Lawyer and the September 2016 issue of the ABA Journal, where she was recognized as a “Legal Rebel.”
-Maura has served as a court-appointed special master, mediator, and eDiscovery expert to the court in many high-profile cases, and has also taught courses in eDiscovery at Columbia, Georgetown, Pace, and Rutgers–Newark law schools.
+She is also the Principal at Maura Grossman Law, an e-discovery law and consulting firm in Buffalo, New York.
+Previously, Maura was Of Counsel at Wachtell, Lipton, Rosen & Katz, where, for 17 years, she advised the firm’s lawyers and clients on legal, technical, and strategic issues involving e-discovery and information governance, both domestically and abroad.
+Maura’s scholarly work on TAR, most notably, Technology-Assisted Review in E-Discovery Can Be More Effective and More Efficient Than Exhaustive Manual Review, published in the Richmond Journal of Law and Technology in 2011, has been widely cited in the case law.
+Her longstanding contributions to e-discovery technology and process were featured in the February 2016 issue of The American Lawyer and the September 2016 issue of the ABA Journal, where she was recognized as a “Legal Rebel.”
+Maura has served as a court-appointed special master, mediator, and eDiscovery expert to the court in many high-profile cases and has also taught courses in e-discovery at Columbia, Georgetown, Pace, and Rutgers–Newark law schools.
 In addition to her J.D. from Georgetown, Maura also holds M.A. and Ph.D. degrees in Psychology from the Derner Institute at Adelphi University.

-William Hamilton is the Senior Legal Skills Professor at the University of Florida Levin College of Law (UF Law).
-Hamilton, who teaches electronic discovery, complex litigation and civil procedure at UF Law, helped develop the original CEDS exam in 2010 and was the chairperson of the original ACEDS Advisory Board.
+William Hamilton is the Senior Legal Skills Professor at the University of Florida Levin College of Law, where he teaches electronic discovery, complex litigation and civil procedure.
+He helped develop the original CEDS exam in 2010 and was the chairperson of the original ACEDS Advisory Board.
 He has taught electronic discovery for the past 10 years and is an author of the LexisNexis Practice Guide Florida e-Discovery and Evidence and A Student Electronic Discovery Primer: An Essential Companion for Civil Procedure Courses.
 He is also the General Editor of the LexisNexis Practice Guide: Florida Contract Litigation.
 Hamilton is a neutral arbitrator and mediator for the World Intellectual Property Organization and the author of more than 100 domain name dispute decisions.
 Prior to academia, Hamilton served as the electronic discovery partner for a national law firm.
 During his 30-year litigation career, he has been recognized in Chambers USA, Florida Legal Elite, Best Lawyers in America, and Florida Super Lawyers.

 Relativity | Discovery Counsel and Legal Education Director

 David Horrigan is discovery counsel and legal education director at Relativity.
-An attorney, award-winning journalist, and former legal technology industry analyst, David has served as counsel at the Entertainment Software Association, reporter and assistant editor at The National Law Journal, and analyst and counsel at 451 Research.
-A law school guest lecturer and legal media contributor, David has been cited in The American Lawyer, American Public Media, Bloomberg BNA, Corporate Counsel, JUVE (Germany), Legaltech News, The Wall Street Journal CIO Journal, The Washington Examiner, among others, and he has been cited in law reviews and journals of Emory University, Northwestern University, Yale University, and others.
+An attorney, award-winning journalist, and former legal technology industry analyst, he has served as counsel at the Entertainment Software Association, reporter and assistant editor at The National Law Journal, and analyst and counsel at 451 Research.
+A law school guest lecturer and legal media contributor, David has been cited in The American Lawyer, American Public Media, Bloomberg BNA, Corporate Counsel, JUVE (Germany), Legaltech News, The Wall Street Journal CIO Journal, and The Washington Examiner, and he has been cited in law reviews and journals of Emory University, Northwestern University, Yale University, and others.
 He is the author of the annual Data Discovery Legal Year in Review.
-David serves on the Planning Committee Faculty of the University of Florida E-Discovery Conference, the Global Advisory Board of the Association of Certified e-Discovery Specialists (ACEDS), the Data Law Board of Advisors at Cardozo Law School, and the Editorial Advisory Board of Legaltech News.
 He holds a juris doctor from the University of Florida, studied international law at Universiteit Leiden in the Netherlands, and is licensed to practice law in the District of Columbia.

 T-Mobile | Manager, Legal Discovery and Compliance, CEDS